 Surprise, surprise, both Rightmove and Zoopla have all of this information ready and waiting for you too.
 It’s important to remember that whilst you can see the marketing price and a ‘SOLD’ or ‘SSTC’ next to this, it doesn’t mean this is the price the sale has been agreed at.
-Again, you won’t know this until the sale has been completed and recorded at HM Land Registry.
+And some properties will have been listed as ‘POA’ (price on application) making it hard to establish latest prices.
+Again, you won’t know a property’s actual sold price until the sale has been completed and recorded at HM Land Registry.
 And as you already know, this could take up to 6 months.

 Using either of the sites you can carry out a search using your own postcode and selecting a radius of just ¼ mile to keep things specific.
 Be sure to select all of the similar features to your own property such as number of bedrooms, style of property etc. Ensuring you’ve also selected ‘Under Offer’ or ‘Sold’ and clicking on ‘Find Properties’ this should instantly bring up a list of recently sold properties.
 These are the sales that agents have agreed and are proudly showing.
 They do this in order to promote their success to other sellers just like you.
 If there are no results, you may have to widen the search to ½ mile.

 How to find what similar properties are on the open market for today

 Drawing up a list of similar property’s currently for sale is made easy on Rightmove or Zoopla.
 Simply remove the ‘Under Off or Sold’ filter, keeping your area search as narrow as possible and click ‘Find Properties’.
 This should show a number of properties you can then compare to your own.